ecwpz91/ecwpz91.github.io/_posts/2017-09-08-CloudForms via OpenShift using Docker.md

        dnf install docker -y

-2. Grow the root filesystem and set up storage for docker.
+2. Grow the root file system and set up storage for docker.

        # Start one systemd unit and stop all others
        systemctl isolate multi-user.target